-This year Alaska was added to the West Coast Silver Rose route.
-The Silver Rose has already begun its journey in Alaska on March 4, 2018, will travel through British Columbia in April 2017, then travel down through Washington, Oregon, Idaho, Nevada, California, Arizona, New Mexico, and finally arrive in Texas in early November this year.
-From Texas the Silver Rose will be transferred to Mexico for its destination at the Basilica in Monterrey on December 12, 2018, Our Lady of Guadalupe.
+The Silver Rose has already started its journey in Alaska on March 4, 2019.
+It will make stops in Washington, Oregon, Idaho, Nevada, California, Arizona, New Mexico, and finally arrive in Texas in early November this year.
+From Texas the Silver Rose will be transferred to Mexico for its destination at the Basilica in Monterrey on December 12, 2019, Our Lady of Guadalupe.

-California will receive the Silver Rose on Sunday, August 12, 2018 in Las Vegas, Nevada.
-The Silver Rose will be transferred to the California delegation during a Mass at a Parish in Las Vegas.
-The Silver Rose route and schedule are currently under development and will be coordinated with the participating Chapters.
-The route and a preliminary schedule will be published in late May 2018.
-Due to time constraints the Silver Rose route will not include all Chapters in California.
+California will receive the Silver Rose on Sunday, August 31, 2019 in Reno, Nevada.
+The transfer will take place during a Mass at a parish.
+The route and a schedule was published in July 2019.
+The Silver Rose route will not include all the Chapters.
 We are requesting chapters and councils that are selected to assist in transporting the Silver Rose and hold prayer services.

-The Silver Rose is fragile and is stored in a special container.
+The Silver Rose is fragile and is stored in a special container for transport.
 It must be handled carefully.
 Prayer booklets and cards accompany the Silver Rose.
-Additional prayer booklets and cards can be ordered from the Supreme Supply Department.
-Further information will be provided after it becomes available.
-We have 35 days to move the Silver Rose from Nevada and move it through California before transferring it to Arizona.
-The Silver Rose will be transferred to our Brother Knights in Yuma, Arizona on September 16, 2018.
+Additional prayer booklets (and#4841) cards can be ordered from the Supreme Supply Department online portal.
+Go to http://www.kofc.org/en/programs/life/silver-rose.html#/ for more information.
+We have 30 days to move the Silver Rose from Nevada then through California before transferring it to Arizona.
+It will be transferred to our Brother Knights at a Mass in Yuma, Arizona on September 29, 2019.

-Again, we are honored to have the Knights on Bikes organization provide an escort for the Silver Rose as it travels throughout California.
-Chapter President Dan Hargis for the California Knights on Bikes states it is an honor for him and his fellow riders to be part of the Silver Rose run in California.
+Again, we are pleased to have the Knights on Bikes organization provide an escort for the Silver Rose as it travels throughout California.
+Chapter President Raj Rajput for the California Knights on Bikes states it is an honor for him and his fellow riders to be part of the Silver Rose run in California.
 The Knights on Bikes has chapters in 37 states.
 They are a Band of Brother Knights whose mission is to promote charity works within their communities and camaraderie among fellow motorcycle riders who are Catholic.
 Their motto is “In God We Trust and Ride.”

 Gerald R. Fong, Chairman